KimJacobus/banner-generator/README.md

 ## About The Project

-**A banner-generator application designed to effortlessly craft banners in various formats**, made with a plethora of customization features and the possibility to either download them in zip folder or a single PNG file.
+**A banner-generator application designed to effortlessly craft banners in various formats**, made with a plethora of customization features and the possibility to either download them in a zip folder or a single PNG file.

 The **image component** has three layers made with a composition of mask, front and background layer in mind.